-This approach ensured that both breeding and non-breeding seasons contribute to the overall assessment of seabird sensitivity.
+This approach ensured that both breeding and non-breeding seasons contributed to the overall assessment of seabird sensitivity.
 SVtot was then centered-reduced to obtain a relative vulnerability score over the entire study area.
-The mean of relative vulnerability was 0, positive values indicated areas with higher vulnerability and negative values indicated locations with lower risk.
+The mean of relative vulnerability was 0, with positive values indicating areas with higher vulnerability and negative values indicating locations with lower risk.

 3 Results

-All models were able to effectively differentiate between less used and most used areas, showing good concordance with observable patterns in the data.
-The models selected after the model selection process are summarized in Appendix X, Table X. Models that included spatial autocorrelation resulted in low predictive performance and overfitting, none of the final model incorporate a spatial autocorrelation structure.
+All models effectively discriminated between less used and most used areas and showed good concordance with observable patterns in the data.
+The models selected after the model selection process are summarized in Appendix X, Table X. Models that included spatial autocorrelation resulted in low predictive performance and overfitting, hence, none of the selected models included a spatial autocorrelation structure.

-The results for occupancy and N-mixture models are presented for four representative species representative of the pattern variations: Common Tern and Little Gull in Table 2, and Yellow-legged Gull and Small Shearwaters in Table 3.
-Results for other species are provided in Appendix B and C.
+The results of the occupancy and N-mixture models are presented hereafter for four species representative of the pattern variations: Common Tern and Little Gull in Table 2, and Yellow-legged Gull and Small Shearwaters in Table 3.
+Results for all species are provided in Appendices B and C.

 3.1 Comparison of seabird occurrence and abundance modeling

-Fig.2: Common tern (Sterna hirundo) and Little gull (Hydrocoloeutus minutus) distribution in the Gulf of Lion.
+Fig.2: Distribution of Common tern (Sterna hirundo) and Little gull (Hydrocoloeutus minutus) in the Gulf of Lion.
 At-sea distribution estimated using an occupancy model with detection/non-detection data and an N-mixture model with count data.
-The figure shows the distribution maps and the associated standard deviation on the prediction.
+The figure shows the distribution maps and the associated standard deviation of the prediction.